 What began as an attempt to steal users' credentials through email and instant messages has since evolved into new ways, such as SMiShing, or adapted its content to hook the victim with a surprising subject line.

-Phase 02 - Why has this cyberattack still haunting since its very inception?
+Phase 02 - Why has this cyberattack still haunted since its very inception?

-FYI, phishing scams don't necessitate extensive networking or even basic knowledge of programming.
-It actually relies on human error, capitalizing on their emotions, and a lack of security knowledge at all, exploiting the psychology in the same way as technical tools do.
+FYI, phishing scams don't require extensive networking or even basic programming knowledge.
+It relies on human error, capitalizing on their emotions and a lack of security knowledge, exploiting psychology in the same way as technical tools do.

 Phase 03 - Nature plays harder